 On April 28, 2007 10-year old Dominic Solesky suffered life-threatening injuries from an attack by a neighbor’s pit bull.
 He spent 17 days in the hospital.
 The dog’s owner was charged with reckless endangerment and avoided jail by accepting a plea deal.
 One year later, Dominic’s family filed a civil lawsuit against the dog owner and the landlord to recover damages.
-Does the fact that the dog was a pit bull matter in a Maryland dog bite case like this?
+Does a dog bite by breed make a difference in a dog bite case?
+Such as the fact that the dog was a pit bull matter in a Maryland dog bite attack case like this?

 The short answer to this question is “no.” As of today, Maryland law does not differentiate between breeds during a dog bite case.
 Every breed of dog is currently treated like any other breed in Maryland dog bite cases.
 Read on if you’d like to dig deeper into the complicated history of this law.